 Note that if one wanted, equation (10) can be fit using ordinary least squares.
 However, this can result in overfitting the component being modeled nonparametrically.
-In order to avoid this, the influence of the extended basis function $\mathbb{Z}$ needs to be constrained in some way.
-Following Ruppert et al. (2003), based on earlier work by Robinson (1991) and Brumback, Ruppert and Wand (1999), this is accomplished by writing $\mu_k \sim N(0, \sigma{\mu}^2)$ smoothness is a function of $\sigma{\mu}^2$ .
-Note that ordinary least squares corresponds to the case where the variance term, $\sigma{\mu}^2$ , is infinite.
+In order to avoid this, the influence of the extended basis function Z needs to be constrained in some way.
+Following Ruppert et al. (2003), based on earlier work by Robinson (1991) and Brumback, Ruppert and Wand (1999), this is accomplished by writing $\mu_k \sim N(0, \sigma{\mu}^2) \forall k$.
+In other words, by modeling the parameters on the extended basis function as random with mean zero and finite variance.
+The result is a fit where the degree of smoothness is a function of σ{μ}^2 .
+Note that ordinary least squares is the special case where the variance term, σ{μ}^2 , is infinite.